Retro Rocket OS

 Both are intentionally O(n) moves on the single backing array.
 There’s no hidden capacity or amortized growth; if you need more room, say so with REDIM.
 This keeps execution time obvious and avoids allocator churn mid-loop.
 For string arrays, each slot owns its buffer: compaction frees/retains those buffers as needed so you don’t leak when popping or churn needlessly when pushing.

 Design-wise, arrays are kept this spartan for three reasons.
-First, determinism: fixed size and explicit compaction make worst-case costs obvious when you’re inside a tight frame that must finish before yielding back to the scheduler.
+First, determinism: fixed size and explicit compaction make worst-case costs obvious when you’re inside a tight frame.
 Second, memory hygiene: one contiguous block per array (plus per-element string buffers) reduces fragmentation and makes lifetime clear.
 Locals are torn down with their frame, globals only when the program ends.
 Third, ergonomics without magic: PUSH/POP cover the common “insert/remove while preserving order” use case without inventing a second container type or background reallocation policy.

 If you’re writing a library on top of this model, the guidance is simple: choose array lengths deliberately, REDIM at known boundaries (not per-iteration), prefer POP/PUSH near the end of the array when you can minimize movement, and remember that string slots are real ownership boundaries, not just views.

 The interpreter lets code ask for or set variables by name (GETVAR*, SETVAR*, EXISTSVAR*).
-This is implemented atop the same per-type symbol lists used for normal access.
-LOCAL and GLOBAL on assignments pick the destination list; lookups search the local stack from the current frame outward and then globals.
-On a hit, the node is moved to the front for locality.
+This is implemented atop the same per-type hashmaps used for normal access.
+LOCAL and GLOBAL on assignments pick the destination map; lookups search the local stack from the current frame outward and then globals.

 It’s a tiny model, but it covers parameters, locals, globals, and reflective tools consistently.

-The graphics path shows the general approach: a simple fast path for the common case and a precise slow path for the interesting one.
+The graphics path shows the general approach: a simple fast path for the common simple case and a precise slower path for the uncommon complex ones.

 • Arbitrary quads use a homography and rasterize with incremental numerators (perspective-correct).